sahilrajput03/sahilrajput03/README.md

 ## We use `. <anyScript>` to run any command in current bash.
 Tip: `.` is just alias of `source` command.

-# Testing staging environment:
+# STAGING ENVIRONMENT:
 $ . staging
 $ echo $v
 one
 $ . curl1
 Firing request @ one

-# Testing development environment:
+# DEVELOPMENT ENVIRONMENT
 $ . development
 $ echo $v
 two